adrianmc15/MATH156-Chord-Transcription/README.md

 Development will need to happen in a few stages so that I have real results to show in the presentation.
 The stages will be as follows:

 1. Do a CNN for just the chord recognition - on the separated chords from jazznet to demonstrate
-    - Preprocessing idea: extract the 4 most prominent frequencies from the CQT of the chord and their respective magnitudes
+    - Preprocessing idea: extract the most prominent frequencies from the CQT of the chord and their respective magnitudes
-    -
+    - rearrange them, and extract the differences between them
+    - add these into the training dataframe
+    - train the model with and without the spectograms
 2. Try to do a RNN or a CRF on the chord sequence
 3. Try a combined model